redhat-sap/sap-workshops/sap-integration/README.md

   - 3scale API Management Portal password
 - Fuse Online information including:
   - Fuse Online namespace in OpenShift
+- Backend and Frontend information including:
+  - Backend microservice Swagger public URL
+  - Frontend microservice public URL

 ## How to run the workshop

-## Use Case 1: Using 3scale to manage APIs from SAP's Business Hub
+### Use Case 1: Using 3scale to manage APIs from SAP's Business Hub

 This scenario will show how to configure 3scale to centralize API management from SAP Business Hub and enrich those APIs with all the capabilities 3scale can offer.
 To demonstrate this, you are going to use the [Analytical reporting APIs from SAP Ariba](https://api.sap.com/api/analytics_reporting_view/overview), but this same procedure can apply to any other API from SAP Business Hub.